Your vote does not matter as much as it should!

 this includes Depublican favoring primary election rules that crowd out 3rd parties.

-Any single, short-term implementation of these BTF rules, especially at the state level, will likely result in an immaterial outcome.
+Any single, short-term implementation of these BTF rules, especially at the state level, will hardly move the vote significance needle.
 However, collectively and since 1972, the BTF strategy has been highly effective in driving a reduced vote significance outcome.
-Resulting from the 1972 McGovern-Fraser Commission recommendations, the state primary and caucus candidate selection system replaced the party insider candidate selection process.
-This rule change created a more democratic candidate selection process but it also enabled an unanticipated incentive for political parties to reduce vote significance. (xiv) In terms of natural systems, there are 2 general system archetypes:
+Resulting of the 1972 McGovern-Fraser Commission recommendations, the state primary and caucus candidate selection system replaced the party insider candidate selection process.
+This candidate selection change was meant to provide a more democratic candidate selection process.
+It also enabled an unintended and consequential incentive for political parties to reduce vote significance. (xiv) In terms of natural systems, there are 2 general system archetypes:

 So, what can be done about it?

-The good news is, because of Porter, Gehl, and several other vote strengthening organizations (12), this issue is well understood and there are many vote strengthening initiatives slowly making their way through voting channels and legislative bodies.
-For example, I'm proud of my home state's (Virginia) recent vote to implement anti gerrymandering rules.
+The good news is, because of Porter, Gehl, and several other vote-strengthening organizations (xvi), this challenge is well understood and there are many vote-strengthening initiatives slowly making their way through voting channels and legislative bodies.
+For example, in 2020, Virginia voted to implement anti-gerrymandering rules.
 The amended rules significantly reduce the influence of the Depublicans to redraw voting districts.
 Also, in 2019, New York City implemented Rank Choice Voting as a vote-strengthening measure.

 The bad news is, the going will likely be slow as the financial inertia is massive.
-The Depublicans have a financial war chest that will help them maintain the status quo.
-Also, keep in mind, Depublican inertia is exacerbated by a “fox guarding the hen house” problem.
+The Depublicans have a financial war chest helping them maintain the status quo.
+Also, keep in mind, Depublican inertia is exacerbated by the “fox guarding the henhouse” challenge.
 That is, there is not a governance body that provides direct checks and balances for the Depublicans, other than the vote itself.
 The challenge is, vote strengthening initiatives are focused on the symptoms.
 Chasing symptoms tends to be less effective than addressing the root cause.

-While rolling back BTF related rules is necessary, a change accelerator relates to political contributions.
-As such, it would also be helpful for individuals and corporations to change how they target political related contributions.
+While rolling back BTF-related rules is necessary, a change accelerator relates to political financial contributions.
+As such, it would also be helpful for individuals and corporations to change how they target political financial contributions.
 Contribution targeting should prioritize candidates and causes that support vote strengthening.
-To the extent vote strengthening candidates are currently part of the Depublicans, contributing directly to them may have the benefit of supporting change within the Depublicans, or even accelerating tribal reorganization.
+To the extent vote-strengthening candidates are currently a member of the Depublicans, contributing directly to them may have the benefit of supporting change within the Depublicans, or even accelerating tribal reorganization.
 (Think of the failure of the dominant Whig party of the mid-1800s.
 The Whigs were unable to adapt to the demands of the electorate and its candidates.)

 This article demonstrates how: